2

 – Almo Mod

-Oct 14, 2015 at 19:04
+Commented Oct 14, 2015 at 19:04

 • \$\begingroup\$ @Almo I don't really mean to suggest programming discussion would be off topic.
 Does something convey that impression?
-(Also revisiting this this morning, I see this was wordier than it needed to be, so I'll do some heavy editing.) \$\endgroup\$ Oct 14, 2015 at 23:44
+(Also revisiting this this morning, I see this was wordier than it needed to be, so I'll do some heavy editing.) \$\endgroup\$ Commented Oct 14, 2015 at 23:44

 • \$\begingroup\$ No, not you, but one of the people involved in this whole thing got mad at me about talking about programming in the chat room. \$\endgroup\$